Harry Potter (character): Harry Potter and the Deathly Hallows

 Harry, Ron, and Hermione leave Hogwarts in Harry Potter and the Deathly Hallows (2007) to search for and demolish Voldemort's four remaining Horcruxes.
 They must be destroyed with basilisk venom, the Sword of Gryffindor, or some other powerful means.
 Ron, Hermione, Vincent Crabbe and Neville Longbottom each destroy one of these Horcruxes.
 After a battle at Hogwarts, Harry goes into the Forbidden Forest to meet Voldemort, who uses the Elder Wand to cast the Killing Curse on Harry.
 The curse stuns Harry into a deathlike state, and he finds himself in an ethereal realm with Dumbledore.
 The deceased headmaster tells Harry that he is a Horcrux that Voldemort unknowingly created.
 There was a part of Voldemort's soul inside Harry, but it was destroyed by the curse Voldemort cast moments ago.
 Harry subsequently returns to the living world and duels with Voldemort.
-The Dark Lord uses the Killing Curse again, but it rebounds and kills him.
+Voldemort uses the Killing Curse again, but it rebounds and kills him.
 Harry, not Voldemort, was the true master of the Elder Wand, and the wand did not wish to harm its master.
 Harry decides to leave the Elder Wand in Dumbledore's tomb and the Resurrection Stone hidden in the forest, but he keeps the Invisibility Cloak.

 In the epilogue, set nineteen years after Voldemort's death, Harry and Ginny are a married couple and have three children: James Sirius Potter, Albus Severus Potter and Lily Luna Potter.
 Albus is departing for his first year at Hogwarts, and is worried that he will be sorted into Slytherin.
-Harry, evoking the memory of Snape, explains to him that not all Slytherins are bad and that his son's life - even his house - will be shaped by his own choices, as Harry's own has been.
+Harry explains to him that not all Slytherins are bad, and that his life will be shaped by his own choices.

+Rowling said the death of Harry's owl Hedwig in Deathly Hallows represents a loss of innocence and security.
+She said that Hedwig's death upset many readers.